 The HB Analytics alarms can be accessed through the menu item ALARMS, and can be used to report in basically any metric available in HB Analytics.
 It is a really powerful tool, which make it possible to build your alarms in a completely customized way, based on what your day to day work is centered around.

-When should I use API Insights alarms and when should I use HB Alarms?
+When should I use Ad Revenue Insights' alarms and when should I use HB Analytics Alarms?

-Well it is dependent on what you want to cover really, as some of the metrics are specific for the different reporting types, but also (in the case of overlap), how fast you need your trigger to happen.
-It also depends on if you are utilizing both modules or only the HB Analytics module.
+Well, it is dependent on what you want to cover really, as some of the metrics are specific for the different reporting types, but also (in the case of overlap), how fast you need your trigger to happen.
+It also depends on whether you are utilising both modules or only the HB Analytics module.

-The data in API Insights are imported on a daily level, because some data is simply not complete/consolidated enough to base any proper analysis on.
+The data in Ad Revenue Insights are imported on a daily level, because some data is simply not complete/consolidated enough to base any proper analysis on.
 So any alarms built on the API data, will naturally also have one day delay.
-Now this is not critical at all when monitoring some levels, and it certainly provide good stable data over time, and more long-term alarms options; but for more technical alarms the HB Analytics alarms is to be preferred, as they trigger within the hour.
+Now this is not critical at all when monitoring some levels, and it certainly provides good stable data over time, and more long-term alarm options; but for more technical alarms the HB Analytics alarms are to be preferred, as they trigger within the hour.

 How do I set up an alarm in HB Analytics?